EYFS

 PSED

-We learn each day from each other and each week we have time to reflect at Jigsaw time.
+We are always learning from one another and each week we have time to reflect during Wellbeing time.
 We enjoy meditating, yoga and peer massage.
-We follow the Key person approach which helps our children to settle, form secure attachments and learn.
+We follow the Key person approach both in Nursery and Reception which helps our children to settle which helps our children to settle, form secure attachments and learn.
 Children are taught how to work as a team, take turns, form relationships and friendships.
 For some children this comes naturally.
-Other children need extra support and we do this through Lego Therapy and Time to Talk.
+Other children need extra support and planned interventions.
 We welcome our children into a warm and loving environment and they love to be in school.
 Staff make mistakes and the children know that this is ok, in turn they are confident and resilient.
 All children are treated as individuals, there is no one size fits all at Leamington.

 By the time children leave Reception the expectations are that:

-• We want children to be confident to try new activities and show independence, resilience and perseverance in the face of challenge.
-Explain the reasons for rules, know right from wrong and try to behave accordingly.
+- We want children to be confident to try new activities and show independence, resilience and preserve in the face of challenge.
+Children will understand and be able to explain the reasons for rules, know right from wrong and try to behave accordingly.
 Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.

 Physical Development